DavidCGranger/Dell-Precision-7520-Legacy-macOS/README.md

 After you have created a bootable Installer, copy the EFI folder to the EFI partition of the installer drive and install as usual (GUID Partiton Map; APFS).
 After the installation, mount the EFI partition of the installed OS and copy the EFI folder to its partition.

+## WiFi
+For WiFi to work on High Sierra, you need to install HeliPort, you can find it here: https://github.com/OpenIntelWireless/HeliPort, and run that every time you start your computer.
+It's not optimal, but Airportltlwm caused problems at least for me.

+## Nvidia Drivers
+To install Nvidia Drivers, you need to visit https://www.tonymacx86.com/nvidia-drivers/ on your Browser and download the latest version and simply install it and restart.
+If you haven't already disabled switchable graphics, you need to do it now.

 ## Generating your own serial and Editing ROM

 Use GenSMBIOS (https://github.com/corpnewt/GenSMBIOS) to generate a serial for MacBookPro13,3